devnull-cz/c-prog-lang/modules/home-assignments/animal-sorting.md

 Make the program to accept an argument (0 or 1) and run the sorting function based on that.

-code:
 - #solution animal-sort.c
 - #solution animals.h
 - #solution animal.h

-Bonus: sort the animals based on both name and number of legs.
+Bonus: Sort the animals based on both name and number of legs.